openshift-labs/lab-postgres-operator/workshop/content/exercises/05-using-postgres-in-an-app.md

 oc rollout status dc/etherpad
 ```

 After the `etherpad` pod reports "Ready 1/1" you should be able to connect to the app, write some test data, and verify that etherpad is working!
+To connect to the app, simply click on the URL above.

 ![New Pad](new-etherpad.png)